smartcontractkit/documentation/docs/Oracle Jobs/Job Types/offchain_reporting.md

 **Unique fields**

 - `contractAddress`: the address of the `OffchainReportingAggregator` contract.
+- `evmChainID`: the EVM chain ID of the EVM chain in which the job will operate.
 - `p2pBootstrapPeers`: a list of libp2p dial addresses of the other bootstrap nodes helping oracle nodes find one another on the network.
 - `isBootstrapPeer`: this must be set to `true`.